RPWF830E - Water filter PANASONIC - Free user manual and instructions

 For your reference:

-Dry cell batteries (R03/LR03, AAA) can be also used to power the headphones.
+Dry cell batteries (R03/LR03, AAA) can also be used to power the headphones.

 Do not attempt to recharge them.